rdmullett/voron_serial_plate/README.md

 The customizer allows you to choose if you want a logo, and the text should allow you to input your own Serial number.

-Since customizer is broken (seems it's been broken for months and thingiverse won't fix it) you can use the following method to run customizer on your own computer:
+Since customizer is broken on thingiverse (seems it's been broken for months and thingiverse won't fix it) you can use the following method to run customizer on your own computer:

     1. Download Openscad on your computer. - http://www.openscad.org/downloads.html
     2. Install the proper Voron font from here - https://fonts.google.com/specimen/Play?preview.text_type=custom .